The Problem with

 Two Thumbs Up For The Lincoln Movie

 A few days after the State competition we were given the bibs, process papers and copies of the evaluation sheets from the 1st, 2nd and 3rd place finalists so we could see cold, hard evidence of how the judges scored the exhibits.
 While it is tempting to post them, it just wouldn’t be right, so instead I will just say … ridiculous inconsistencies are apparent in the Virginia History Day competition.
+We kept the copies, which show primary resources that included an Internet “blog”, and Wikipedia.
+One group only listed 8 references – all Time Magazine.
+All of them.
+Well-rounded research, hey?

 Interestingly, BOTH the 1st and 2nd place winners had exhibits on the same topic – Lincoln.
 Yes, out of 15-20 projects on a variety of subjects, the winners going to Nationals were both about Lincoln.
 It’s almost as if the judges had all recently seen the popular Lincoln movie just released on DVD the week before the contest.

 The boys who won third place had an amazing project about the War of 1812.
 It was clear they were in it to win it too.
 In fact, most people thought they would get first place.
 We spoke with them briefly and was so impressed by their work.
 They deserved to go to Nationals.
-My guess is that the judges did not like the fact that they had long hair.
+My guess is that the judges did not like the fact that the boys had long hair.

 Needless to say, Virginia didn’t have any winners at Nationals again… which tells me this problem is prevalent throughout all categories – not just exhibits.